brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition/index.md

 date: 2022-05-17T14:49:00-05:00
 ---

-**Important note, 2023-05-23**: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+<strong class="red">Important note, 2023-05-24</strong>: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+However, you should **keep using the current/archived Embedded Dart Sass binary** ([v.1.62.1](https://github.com/sass/dart-sass-embedded/releases/tag/1.62.1)) until there's an update to the Dart Sass binary that truly does provide the full capability of Embedded Dart Sass.
+I learned the hard way that the **current** Dart Sass binary (also v.1.62.1) **doesn't yet** support Embedded Dart Sass fully --- *e.g.*, it doesn't "watch" files properly for when you make edits to your `.scss` files.
+(This is despite the fact that the Sass team has already changed the Dart Sass README to say that commands such as `sass --embedded` and `sass --embedded --version` will work; they **don't** with the current Dart Sass binary --- which makes sense, given that v.1.62.1 was released weeks before the Sass team made this change.)
 {.box}

 <span class="red">**Update, 2022-07-05**</span>: If you're running a Hugo site on [Vercel](https://vercel.com), be aware that the method described herein may have an adverse effect on the speed of your deployments.
 For more details, see "[Using Dart Sass with Hugo: some data on using Github Actions](/posts/2022/07/using-dart-sass-hugo-some-data-using-github-actions/)."